OneUptime/oneuptime/Docs/Telemetry/OpenTelemetry/README.md

-# Integrate teelmetry (logging, metrics and traces) with OneUptime.
+# Integrate OpenTelemetry (logging, metrics and traces) with OneUptime.

 ### Step 1 - Create a OneUptime Telemetry Service.